dnanexus/dxfuse/README.md

 characters modified.
 However, if a directory name contains a slash, it is dropped, and a warning is emitted to the log.

+dxfuse provides a read-only view of the DNAnexus storage unless launched with an optional `-limitedWrite` flag. limitedWrite mode allows writing data in append-only fashion that enables support of spark file outputs.

 dxfuse approximates a normal POSIX filesystem, but does not always have the same semantics.
 For example:
 1. Metadata like last access time are not supported
 2. Directories have approximate create/modify times.
 This is because DNAx does not keep such attributes for directories.